askeladdk/aseprite/README.md

 ## Overview

-Package aseprite implements a decoder for Aseprite sprite files (`.ase` and `.aseprite` files).
+Package aseprite implements a decoder for [Aseprite sprite files](https://github.com/aseprite/aseprite/blob/main/docs/ase-file-specs.md) (`.ase` and `.aseprite` files).

 Layers are flattened, blending modes are applied, and frames are arranged on a single texture atlas.
 Invisible and reference layers are ignored.

+Limitations:
+- Tilemaps are not supported.
-Tilesets and external files are not supported.
+- External files are not supported.
+- Old aseprite format is not supported.
+- Color profiles are ignored.

 ## Install